GabbedT/ApogeoRV/Docs/Sphinx/general_architecture.rst

 * **Execute**: The instruction gets executed.
 * **Writeback**: The result is written back into the register file.

 This is great for pipelining, however in more complex processors, more pipeline stages needs to be added.
-ApogeoCore, implements the following pipeline stages:
+ApogeoRV, implements the following pipeline stages:

 **PC Generation**:
     Here the *program counter* is generated based on the control signals that comes from the execute stage / branch predictor and sent to the memory.
 Meanwhile the same address is feeded into the **branch target buffer**.
 The